 Chris Perry expressed concern about the dustcarts on Edward Street these are causing problems on the road and damaging the surface.
 He also asked if it may be possible to make Edward Street and Gladstone Street into a one way system.
 Cars parking on the road make it too narrow in case an emergency service vehicle needs access.
 Councillor McInroy said he would arrange to visit Chris to look at the problems.

-Ann Hughes pointed out similar difficulties in Upper Street and suggested a sign to say 'no through road' and 'no turning'.
-Property has been damaged on many occasions with large vehicles turning at the end of the street.
+Ann Hughes suggested a notice in Upper Street saying 'no through road' and 'no turning'.
+Property has been damaged on many occasions with large vehicles turning at the bottom of the street.

 Borough Councillor reports